seanchrismurphy/cleansema/README.md

     3. The `daynr` variable is calculated.
 This represents, for each participant, which 'day' of the survey this is for them, beginning from 1 for ease of interpretation (though you will often want to subtract 1 from this to ensure the baseline is 0 for analytic purposes)
     4. The `day_of_week` and `weekend` variables are created.
 These label the day of the week (e.g. Mon, Sun) and whether or not it was a weekend, respectively.
     5. The `survey_start` and `day_start` variables are calculated.
 These are simply the date and time the participant received their first survey of the study, or of the date, respectively.
 These are then used to calculate the `minutes_since_survey_start` and `minutes_since_day_start` variables for each response (these are both specific to each participant, and may be useful for measuring diurnal trends or fatigue effects separate to the actual date or time).

+The function will also print some output when run - giving you basic descriptive counts on your data, and also warning you if individual participants have data from more than one timezone.